Action at Sihayo's kraal: Action

-The NNC became pinned down but Hamilton-Browne led one company, to assault the Zulus in the rough ground.
-The assault was successful in clearing the base of the gorge, and capturing a number of women and children, who were sent to the rear.
-The Zulu warriors retreated up steep path leading to the top of the cliffs.
+The NNC became pinned down, but Hamilton-Browne led one company to assault the Zulus in the rough ground.
+The assault was successful in clearing the base of the gorge, and capturing women and children, who were sent to the rear.
+The Zulu warriors retreated up a steep path leading to the top of the cliffs.

 The path was barricaded and covered by concealed marksmen and, seeing the NNC falter, Black and a staff officer, Captain Henry Harford moved forward to support Hamilton-Browne.
 On the way Harford spotted a Zulu taking aim at Glyn, who was observing from open ground, and shouted a warning, preventing his injury or death.
 Black moved between parties of the NNC trying, largely in vain, to encourage them forwards.
 Attempts by the NNC non-commissioned officers to force their men forwards by clubbing them with rifle butts also failed.
 Harford rallied a group of NNC men and made some forward progress, clearing caves in the cliff face.
-The men of the 24th also advanced, their rifles with fixed-bayonets proving an encouragement to the NNC.
+The men of the 24th also advanced, their rifles with fixed bayonets proving an encouragement to the NNC.

 The men of the NNC with rifles opened fire, causing the company under Hamilton-Browne at the foot of the cliffs, who were also under fire from the Zulus, to take cover.
 Black once more tried to lead the NNC in an attack; waving his hat over his head in one hand and brandishing his sword in the other.
 Black's hat was shot out of his hand and he was struck "below the belt" by a boulder thrown from the cliffs, causing pain but no injury and halting his advance.

-Part of the 2nd Battalion of the NNC was also brought up in support but the action on the low ground was over by 9:00 a.m., as the NNC and men from the 24th Regiment climbed the cliffs elsewhere and outflanked the Zulus holding the path.
-At least a dozen Zulus were killed in action in the gorge along with two NNC men; around twenty NNC men and three of their European officers and non-commissioned officers were wounded.
+Part of the 2nd Battalion of the NNC was also brought up in support but the action on the low ground was over by 9:00 am, as the NNC and men from the 24th Regiment climbed the cliffs elsewhere and outflanked the Zulus holding the path.
+Around a dozen Zulus were killed in action in the gorge along with two NNC men.

-In the meantime Russell's mounted contingent had also reached the heights.
-His force was split in two with the Natal Mounted Police and Natal Carbineers on the left and the other men on the right, out of sight on one another.
-The left unit came under fire from a party of 60 Zulus in rocky ground.
+In the meantime, Russell's mounted contingent had also reached the heights.
+His force was split in two with the Natal Mounted Police and Natal Carbineers on the left and the other men on the right, out of sight of each other.
+The left unit came under fire from a party of 60 Zulus on rocky ground.
 They dismounted and advanced in skirmish order, returning fire.
-The Zulus were driven off by 10.00 am, with losses of 10-18 dead and no British casualties.
-The right-hand party captured a number of Zulu horses but otherwise had an uneventful day, except for narrowly avoiding a friendly fire incident with a party of the NNC who had removed their distinguishing red headbands to avoid attack by the Zulus.
+The Zulus were driven off by 10:00 am, with losses of between ten and eighteen dead and no British casualties.
+The right-hand party captured Zulu horses but otherwise had an uneventful day, except for narrowly avoiding a friendly fire incident with a party of the NNC who had removed their distinguishing red headbands to avoid attack by the Zulus.